Dave Serrano

 David Scott Serrano (born June 28, 1964) is an American college baseball coach and former pitcher who is the current head baseball coach of the Johnson Royals.
-Serrano formerly served as head coach at Cerritos College from 1984 to 1985 and at California State University, Fullerton from 1986 to 1987 for coach Augie Garrido.
+Serrano was a pitcher at Cerritos College from 1984 to 1985 and at California State University, Fullerton from 1986 to 1987 for coach Augie Garrido.
+After serving as an assistant coach at Cerritos College, he spent the 1990 season as their head coach.
 He served as the head coach at University of California, Irvine from 2005 to 2007, Cal State Fullerton from 2008 to 2011, the University of Tennessee from 2012 to 2017 and CSU Northridge from 2020–2022.

 Playing career

 Serrano graduated from Cerritos High School in 1982 and pitched two seasons at Cerritos College.
-He went 12–1 and earned JC All-American honors in 1985 while leading the Falcons to a 39–5 record and a state championship.
+He went 12–1 and earned community college All-American honors in 1985 while leading the Falcons to a 39–5 record and a state championship.
 Serrano then pitched for Cal State Fullerton in 1986, recording a 3–4 mark with one save in 15 appearances.
 He earned his bachelor's degree from Trinity College and University (now Bronte International University), an unaccredited institution.